Advanced Tutorial

 The option --show3d

 displays the intermediate process in 3D, as shown below.
-If you're not running it locally, you may not see this visualization (due to OpenGL reasons as we mentioned before).
+If not running locally, this visualization may not be seen (due to some OpenGL reasons).
 Close the window to continue the program.

 Run Mpicker_generatemesh.py -h